-Rest your elbows on the table to provide more motion at your wrist and hand.
+Rest your elbows on the table to give you more motion in your wrists and hands.

 Sit with your knees and hips bent at a 90-degree angle in a straight-back chair.

-Use utensils with built-up, lightweight handles or use a "spork" -- a spoon and fork in one.
-Use a rocker knife for cutting food.
+Use utensils with built-up, lightweight handles.
+Or use a "spork" -- a spoon and fork in one.
+Try a rocker knife to cut food.

-Use a nonskid mat (made out of a material called Dycem) to stabilize objects on the table.
+Use a non-skid mat (made out of a material called Dycem) to keep objects from slipping on the table.

-Use a plate guard or plate with a raised lip to prevent food from spilling.
+Use a plate guard or plate with a raised lip to keep food from spilling.

 Use a jar opener for tightly sealed containers.

-Don't close jar lids or containers too tightly once they have been opened.
+Don't close bottles or jars too tightly once they’re open.

-Use an extended lever to assist with lift-tab cans.
+Use an extended lever to open lift-tab cans.

-Use pans with a wide base that cannot be knocked over easily.
+Use pans with a wide base that you can’t knock over easily.

-Store food and beverages (such as milk or juice) in small, easy-to-manage containers.
+Store food and drinks in small, easy-to-manage containers.

-Place utensils, pots, pans, and measuring cups on a pegboard or in an accessible cupboard instead of in lower cupboards, which require bending.
-Sit when getting things out of lower cupboards.
+Place utensils, pots, pans, and measuring cups on a pegboard or in an accessible cupboard instead of in lower cupboards.
+That way you won’t have to bend to reach them.
+Sit when you’re getting things out of lower cupboards.

-Use a spike board to stabilize vegetables, fruit, and potatoes so you have both hands free to peel or chop them.
+Use a spike board for vegetables, fruit, and potatoes so you have both hands free to peel or chop them.

 Use two hands to pour liquids.

 Use scissors to open cellophane packages.
-Use a box top opener to open boxes.
+Use a box top opener for boxes.

 Use long handles on sponge mops, cleaning brushes, dustpans, brooms, or window washers.

-Sit to fold laundry, wash dishes, iron clothes, use the sweeper, mop the floor, or plug in appliances at low outlets.
-Adapt counters so that you can reach them from your wheelchair or from a sitting position.
+Sit to fold laundry, wash dishes, iron clothes, use the vacuum, mop the floor, or plug in appliances at low outlets.
+Adapt counters so that you can reach them from a wheelchair or from a sitting position.